hellokatechan/airbnb_streamlit/README.md

-# Airbnb Co-host Gross Earning
+# Owner and Airbnb Co-host Gross Earning Dashboard
-Using Streamlit to illustrate year-over-year gross earning as a co-host on Airbnb
+Using Streamlit to illustrate year-over-year gross earning as a co-host or owner on Airbnb